Bruce Springsteen discography

 Referred to as "The Boss", Bruce Springsteen is one of the best-selling music artists in history with over 150 million records sold as of December 2021.
 Billboard ranked him as the 24th Greatest Artist of all time.
 According to Recording Industry Association of America, he has sold 65.5 million albums in the United States, making him the 7th best-selling male soloist of all time.
-Born in the U.S.A. remains the best-selling album of his career, selling more than 30 million copies around the world.
+Born in the U.S.A., the best-selling album of his career, sold more than 30 million copies around the world.

-Springsteen has released records steadily since 1973, and is widely known for his brand of heartland rock infused with pop hooks, poetic lyrics, and American culture sentiments centered on his native New Jersey.
+Springsteen has released records steadily since 1973, and is widely known for combining 1950s and 1960s rock 'n' roll musical styles with heartland rock, poetic lyrics, and American culture sentiments centered on his native New Jersey.
 The E Street Band has been Springsteen's primary backing band since 1972 and has appeared on a majority of his studio albums and live releases.
 Springsteen also released one studio and live album with the Sessions Band.